Return on Investment(ROI)

 - It supports effective budgeting: By knowing the ROI of different investments, businesses can make better decisions about how to allocate their budget.
 They can focus on investments that generate the most value and avoid investing in projects that are unlikely to be profitable.

-How to increase ROI?
+How to increase Return On Investment(ROI)?

 There are several strategies that businesses can use to increase their ROI: